chirchir12/RadiusApi/README.md

 ## Description

 This server helps network admins to configure and centralize authentication and authorization for any network setup.
 It runs on top of Freeradius server which is a high performance and highly configurable multi-protocol policy server.
+Users will be able to login using their mac addresses.
+Mac address must be added/attached to users before their can access the network
 RadiusApi exposes APIs to do the following

 1. add/edit/delete NAS